finger563/CS283Project/README.md

  * Server selects spawn location for players
  * Player can move about freely in virtual world and fire projectiles
  * Server correctly tracks connected/registered players and handles terminated connections
+ * Server correctly tracks dynamic objects (shots/players)
+   * Sends all currently active dynamic objects to players that join later
+   * Dynamic objects must be created by the server (including all players and shots); clients request creation
+   * Propagates player movements to other connected clients using AMI-style interface (like QUAKE)
+   * Gracefully handles players leaving (either with a LEAVE command or when they kill process with interrupt).
  * Perspective-correct texturemapping, normal interpolation, z-buffering, and color interpolation
  * Support for different rendering types for objects
  * Extendable messaging format